Rural Disaster Health

 Plans, Tools, and Templates

-This guide can help emergency planners, families, and individuals who live in rural communities prepare businesses take the necessary steps to prepare for, respond to, and recover from natural disaster and human-caused events.
+This guide can help emergency planners, families, and individuals who live in rural communities prepare businesses to take the necessary steps to prepare for, respond to, and recover from natural disaster and human-caused events.
 While not geared towards healthcare practitioners, it does include threat-specific information templates, checklists, and links to related resources for families and businesses.

 Users can enter their address into this online tool to determine whether their location is classified “rural” and if it qualifies for certain programs.